 If you think you maybe constipated then you need to increase your fluid intake, fibre and exercise.
-For further ideas see our article: What Your Poo Says About You.

 Your digestive system has millions of good bacteria (gut flora) which help with digestion.
 These bacteria are extremely sensitive and can be killed off by antibiotics.
 If you have been on antibiotics recently, consider starting a probiotic to restore your gut flora.